Key Takeaways

 The furnace blower fan is a key system component that blows warm air out of the appliance and into the ductwork.
 Significant dust and dirt buildup on the blower fan can result in various furnace problems.

 When neglected, a dirty blower fan reduces airflow throughout the entire heating system and lowers overall efficiency.
-It may also cause the system to short cycle while operating in the winter system.
+It may also cause the system to short cycle while operating in the winter months.

 Improperly Firing Burners

-The flame sensors, burners, and igniters will all be inspected during regular maintenance to ensure they work correctly.
+The flame sensors, burners and igniters are all inspected during regular maintenance to ensure they work correctly.
 Dirt buildup on burners can result in incomplete combustion and cause system inefficiencies.
 It may also cause the furnace system to overheat and lead to premature failure.

 During furnace maintenance, a technician will verify and adjust the furnace input, which is the amount of gas burned by the burners.
-The technician will confirm that the input is operating to the engineered manufacturers’ specifications and adjust it if necessary.
+The technician will confirm that the input is operating to the manufacturer’s specifications and adjust if necessary.
 This ensures that your furnace is operating safely and efficiently.

 Blocked Condensate Drain